-The Applicant has applied for New York's Brownfield Cleanup Program as a Volunteer.
+The Applicant has applied for and been accepted into the New York's Brownfield Cleanup Program as a Volunteer.
 A Volunteer is not responsible for the disposal or discharge of the contaminants or their ownership or operation of the site took place after the discharge or disposal of contaminants.
 The Volunteer must fully characterize the nature and extent of contamination on-site, and must conduct a "qualitative exposure assessment," a process that characterizes the actual or potential exposures of people, fish and wildlife to contaminants on the site and to contamination that has migrated from the site.